EEOB-BioData/EEOB-BCB-546X/README.md

+# THIS IS THE OLD COURSE WEBSITE

+For EEOB/BCB 546, go to the new repository [https://github.com/EEOB-BioData/EEOB-BCB-546](https://github.com/EEOB-BioData/EEOB-BCB-546)

 # EEOB/BCB 546X Course Website

 This repository hosts the website for the graduate course "Computational Skills for Biological Data".
 This is a static site built by Jekyll and based on the [Millidocs Theme](https://github.com/alexander-heimbuch/millidocs).